malquielb/dotnet-pokeapi/README.md

           Retrieves a list of pokémon.
 Accepts parameters [page] and [items] number for pagination.

 ## GET    /api/pokemon/{id or name}
-          Retrieves the date of a single pokémon.
+          Retrieves the data of a single pokémon.

 ## GET    /api/favorite
           Retrieves a list of favorited pokémon.